nikukatansa/crossroad-live/site/content/_index.md

     title: Your grace is enough
 sermon:
   video: FdtCBeEdbPo
-  islive: true
+  islive: false
   title: Livestream - 4th October 2020
-  intro: Our Sunday morning service will be livestreamed at 10.30am and includes a
+  intro: Our Sunday morning service was livestreamed at 10.30am and included a
     video message from Gavin Calver, CEO of the Evangelical Alliance.
+The stream itself starts at 13:30 into the video.
 ---